paulofaria/dr-naive-bayes/README.md

 ## Running Locally

-To run the server locally run the commands below (given pip is installed):
+To run the server locally, with pip is installed, run the commands below:

 ```sh
 git clone https://github.com/paulofaria/dr-naive-bayes